 Daryl learned pottery making from his mother, Sara Candelaria.
 He says that shortly after he finished high school she got tired of seeing him planted in front of the television doing nothing.
 One day she handed him a lump of clay and said "Make something."
 That started his journey: he learned from his mother, who learned from her mother, Juanita Toledo.
-Juanita Toleda was a Jemez woman who worked with Evelyne Vigil to revive the old Pecos pottery style (in the early 1800's the people of Pecos Pueblo abandoned the pueblo and moved to land at Jemez granted them by the Governor of Jemez).
+Juanita Toledo was a Jemez woman who worked with Evelyne Vigil to revive the old Pecos pottery style (in the early 1800's the people of Pecos Pueblo abandoned their pueblo and moved to land at Jemez granted them by the Governor of Jemez).
+There are still potters working at Jemez in the Toledo family lineage.